abhisheks008/DL-Simplified/Online Shoppers Intention Prediction/README.md

 # Online Shoppers Intention Prediction

 ## 🎯 Goal
-Predict whether an online visitor will make a purchase based on session behavior and browsing patterns.
-The model uses behavior features such as page visits, time on site, bounce rates, page values, and traffic source to estimate purchase intent.
+Predict whether an online visitor will complete a purchase session using behavioral signals captured from their browsing activity.
+The application is designed for product teams to identify likely buyers and drive smarter conversion strategies.

 ---